 The fire at Grenfell Tower on June 14, 2017 had a devastating impact on many people.
-71 people lost their lives in the fire and another resident died earlier this year.
-Many others experienced trauma, loss and displacement.
+72 people lost their lives, and many others experienced trauma, loss and displacement.

 The past year has seen a large-scale response from a wide range of organisations: local and central government, the NHS, voluntary and community organisations, schools, and the community itself.
 This response has focused primarily on rehousing survivors, meeting health and wellbeing needs, and memorialisation.
 There has also been a focus on justice and accountability through the ongoing work of the Grenfell Tower Inquiry and the criminal investigation.

 This report focuses on the impact of the fire.
 Its main objectives are:

 - To give an initial picture of the impact of the fire on those affected

 - To advise the relevant public bodies (primarily the Council, the NHS and central government) on the foundations of an effective recovery